carbomax/kotlin/README.md

+# kotlin repository.
-# This is a kotlin repository with multiple projects to help dev community.
+This is a kotlin repository with multiple projects to help dev community.
-# Include frameworks like Ktor, Spring Boot.
+Include frameworks like Ktor, Spring Boot.
-# Databases integrations like DynamoDb, MongoDb.
+Databases integrations like DynamoDb, MongoDb.